 The search filter results will be cleared and a list of all posts in the Table of Posts will display once again.

 Next Step …

-Now that you have a better understanding of what all the different sections and functions of the Table of Posts are and how they work, the next step is to learn how to edit and delete posts.
+Now that you have a better understanding of what all the different sections and features of the Table of Posts do and how they work, the next step is to learn how to edit and delete your posts in WordPress.

-This is the end of section 1 of this tutorial.
+This is the end of part 1 of this tutorial.

-- How To Change The Post Author In WordPress
+- How To Change Post Authors In WordPress

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com

 We are not affiliated, associated, sponsored, or endorsed by WordPress or its parent company Automattic.
 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.